Polo in Gstaad : The “Alpine Garden of Eden”

 In addition to competitive Polo, the Gstaad Polo Club offers entertainment like glider air shows and extravagant parades.
 Children will experience hours of amusement as they bounce between the polo fields, club tents, and air shows.
-If you’re looking to get a glass of Louis Roederer Champagne and hopefully take a seat between Julie Andrews and Prince Harry, you can leave your children at the “Kinder-Paradise” child care center and head to the VIP tents.
+Leave your children at the “Kinder-Paradise” child care center and head to the VIP tents.
+You are ready to enjoy a glass of Louis Roederer Champagne and take a seat between Julie Andrews and Prince Harry.

 Gstaad Polo Club History